skyblockflipper/Flipping-Away/README.md

 > Click the text to open the auction house

 **not all prices will be 100% correct, be sure you know the true price of things before buying as they could be subject to market manipulation.
 A good way of checking this could be using a mod like NEU, as they have a better calculator.**

+If you are suspicious of the mod feel free to decompile the mod, but it is open-source and displayed above.